VEVRAA

 “Combat veteran" was a redundant phrase before VEVRAA was passed into law because our military had typically been stood up and then demobilized for limited conflicts.
 The few career soldiers who remained in service during peacetime were the exception that proves the rule, preferred by our founders, that “a standing army is the bane of Liberty.”
 Until the end of the draft in 1973, a “veteran” was someone assumed to have served in or during war, so any distinction between “combat” and “peacetime” veterans was somewhat foreign to the world in which VEVRAA took shape.
 In fact, according to the Congressional Record, the bill was meant to help recruiting efforts for the newly created “all volunteer force,” which would be expected to serve in peacetime as well as at times of war.

-The requirement that veterans be service-disabled in order to be eligible for employment protections is redundant at best and distracting at worst.
+The requirement that veterans be service-disabled to be eligible for employment protections is redundant at best and distracting at worst.
 The Americans with Disabilities Act (ADA) provides disabled veterans better-enforced protections from workplace discrimination.
 This makes VEVRAA unappealing to victims for whom the courts could set legal precedents to create change.
 Further, the overlap of VEVRAA & ADA creates two parallel pathways to employment for Service Disabled Veterans' (SDVs) whose limited employability may also be offset by disability compensation even while other veterans most in need of employment protections are denied access to even a single pathway to meaningful work.
 Protecting those veterans who already receive protections as disabled persons is less urgent than making sure veterans without a service-connected disability have access to a workplace free of discrimination and harassment.
 Rather than striking VEVRAA's eligibility criteria for disabled combat veterans, however, the law must be opened up to protect all veterans rather than just some.

 According to The National Center for Veterans Analysis & Statistics (NCVAS) "Veteran Population Projection Model,” there were 4,673,664 American peacetime veterans in 2016.
 The next year, NCVAS released a demographic snapshot titled "Key Statistics by Veteran Status and Period of Service,” which showed that only 10.8% of peacetime veterans (504,755 individuals) hada service-connected disability that qualified them as a “protected veteran” under VEVRAA.
-That means that the remaining 4,168,908 veterans, or 20.4% of the entire veteran population, are excluded from VEVRAA simply because they 1) did not serve in war and 2) did not have a service connected disability.
+That means that the remaining 4,168,908 veterans, or 20.4% of the entire veteran population, are excluded from VEVRAA simply because they 1) did not serve in war and 2) did not have a service-connected disability.

 This cohort of veterans needs employment protections because, according to the NCVAS snapshot, peacetime veterans are 30% less likely to be employed than other post-Vietnam veterans.
 The snapshot also showed they had lower personal AND household incomes than all veterans on average.
 But this is more than just an income, it’s about the consequences of being denied meaningful work.
 According to researchers, job-related problems were especially common factors in suicides by veterans residing in urban centers (Logan, 2016), who outnumber rural veterans almost three to one.
 The fact is that peacetime veterans need employment protections even more than combat or disabled veterans - it’s time to fix VEVRAA.